rgeo/rgeo/README.md

 RGeo is known to work with the following Ruby implementations:

-*   Ruby 1.9.3 or later.
-(2.0 or later preferred.)
+*   Ruby 2.0.0 or later.
-*   Rubinius 1.1 or later.
-*   Partial support for JRuby 1.7 or later.
+*   Partial support for JRuby 9.0 or later.
 The FFI implementation of GEOS is available (ffi-geos gem required) but CAPI is not.
-Proj4 support is expected in the future.
+*   See earlier versions for support for pre-2.0 ruby.

 Some features also require the following: